Sharry Mann

-Surinder Singh Mann known professionally as Sharry Mann is an Indian singer, songwriter, and actor associated with Punjabi language music and films.
+Surinder Singh Mann, better known as Sharry Mann, is an Indian singer, songwriter, and actor associated with Punjabi language music and films.

 Career

 Sharry, also known as Surinder Singh Mann, is a prominent Punjabi singer from Mohali, India.
 He earned a bachelor's degree in civil engineering before deciding to pursue his passion for music.
 He first gained recognition by posting songs on social media sites.